lore4prez/admin-dashboard/README.md

 # project-template
 A template you can use when creating a new repository to immediately get started with your project!
+This template uses webpack as the build tool.
 All that you need is to follow the quick setup below.

 ## For a quick setup:
 1. npm init -y